geeksoflondon/barcampberkshire.com/source/index.markdown

 sidebar: collapse
 ---

-Geeks of London and TheLab proudly present BarCamp Berkshire.
-A free-to-attend weekend unconference for designers, developers and geeks of all types on July 7th and 8th at O2's headquarters in Slough.
+BarCamp Berkshire was a free-to-attend weekend unconference for designers, developers and geeks of all types held on July 7th and 8th at O2's headquarters in Slough and brought to you by TheLab and Geeks of London.